zammad/zammad-admin-documentation/channels/microsoft365/accounts/account-setup.rst

 🚛 Migrate an Existing Email Channel
 ------------------------------------

-If you’ve already added your Microsoft365 account as a regular email channel, you’ll have to convert it to a Microsoft365 channel eventually:
+If you’ve already added your Microsoft 365 account as a regular email channel, you’ll have to convert it to a Microsoft 365 channel eventually:
 Microsoft is planning to end support for simple password authentication in third-party email clients (like Zammad).
 **But there’s no rush just yet**.